YoussF/aws-terraform-tutorials/Tutorial 1/README.md

 ## AWS Provider, State and Validation
 In this part we are going to set up a AWS Provider as well as the Terraform State initialisation and finaly how we can perform code validation in Terraform.
 Before we can do anything we have to create a brand new directory and in it create a file named main.tf (the name does not realy matter).

 In this file, the first thing we need to do is tell Terraform that we want to use the [AWS Provider](https://www.terraform.io/docs/providers/aws/index.html).
-Now, for the AWS Provider to work properly it has to know the aws region that you wan to deploy on and also the authentification information.
+Now, for the AWS Provider to work properly it has to know the aws region that you wan to deploy on.

 ```hcl
 provider "aws"{